-To run the driver kit separately, perform these steps:
+To run the driver kit separately, perform the following steps:

-- 1. Follow Step 1 to Step 3 in Section 2.3.2, Running a Software Installation Interactively. - 2.
+- 1. Follow Step 1 to Step 3 in Section 2.3.2.1, Option 1: Automatically Run AutoPilot Installer. - 2.
 Clear Run AutoPilot Installer on the Finish dialog. - 3.
 Choose one of the following options: - Run AutoPilot Installer from a command prompt or script with the silent option: - APInstall.exe /silent - Edit the AutoPilot Installer configuration file before running AutoPilot Installer.
 The configuration file is typically in the following location: